fengyuanchen/cropperjs/.github/CONTRIBUTING.md

 Please consider what kind of change it is:

-- For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
+- For a **Major Feature**, first, open an issue and outline your proposal so that it can be discussed.
 This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
 - **Small Features** can be crafted and directly [submitted as a Pull Request](#submitting-a-pull-request-pr).

 ## Submission Guidelines

 ### Submitting an Issue

-Before you submit an issue, please search the [issue tracker](https://github.com/fengyuanchen/cropperjs/issues), maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.
+Before you submit an issue, please search the [issue tracker](https://github.com/fengyuanchen/cropperjs/issues), which may be an issue for your problem already exists and the discussion might inform you of workarounds readily available.

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario using [CodePen](https://codepen.io/pen).
-Having a live, reproducible scenario gives us wealth of important information without going back & forth to you with additional questions like:
+To reproduce bugs, we will systematically ask you to provide a minimal reproduction scenario using [CodePen](https://codepen.io/pen).
+Having a live, reproducible scenario gives us a wealth of important information without going back & forth to you with additional questions like:

 - version of Cropper.js used
 - 3rd-party libraries and their versions
 - and most importantly - a use-case that fails

-A minimal reproduce scenario using [CodePen](https://codepen.io/pen) allows us to quickly confirm a bug (or point out coding problem) as well as confirm that we are fixing the right problem.
+A minimal reproduction scenario using [CodePen](https://codepen.io/pen) allows us to quickly confirm a bug (or point out a coding problem) as well as confirm that we are fixing the right problem.
 If [CodePen](https://codepen.io/pen) is not a suitable way to demonstrate the problem (for example for issues related to our npm packaging), please create a standalone git repository demonstrating the problem.

-We will be insisting on a minimal reproduce scenario in order to save maintainers time and ultimately be able to fix more bugs.
-Interestingly, from our experience users often find coding problems themselves while preparing a minimal reproduce scenario.
-We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.
+We will be insisting on a minimal reproduction scenario to save maintainers time and ultimately be able to fix more bugs.
+Interestingly, from our experience users often find coding problems themselves while preparing a minimal reproduction scenario.
+We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we need to isolate the problem before we can fix it.

-Unfortunately we are not able to investigate / fix bugs without a minimal reproduce scenario, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.
+Unfortunately, we are not able to investigate/fix bugs without a minimal reproduction scenario, so if we don't hear back from you we are going to close an issue that doesn't have enough info to be reproduced.

 You can file new issues by filling out our [new issue form](https://github.com/fengyuanchen/cropperjs/issues/new).